wix-incubator/wix-rest-docs/guides/DomainEvents.md

 The majority of webhooks exposed by Wix align with the standardized format described below.

-The data payload will include the following as an encoded JWT:
+The data payload will consist of the following information encoded as a JWT:

 | Field name | Description |
 | :-------------- | :------- |